ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 ### Command-line invocation:

 ```
-./video_capture <directory to store frames> <frames per minute>`
+./video_capture <directory to store frames> <frames per second>`
 ```

 - If the directory to store frames is not present, it will be created.
 - Frames per minute should be an integer.
-This number is used to compute the number of milliseconds to wait between capturing two frames (`= 1000 / frames per minute`).
+This number is used to compute the number of milliseconds to wait between capturing two frames (`= 1000 / frames per second`).

 ### Testing using XCode